Cannabis consumers typically have one of two priorities when shopping at the dispensary:

 For reference, Karing Kind grows almost every strain we sell in our own garden.
-We use intelligent, organic growing methods without synthetic chemicals or pesticides.
-Not only does this allow us to ensure a purer, more flavorful flower, but it means we can offer our customers a selection of rare, hard-to-find strains without settling on quality.
+We use intelligent, organic growing methods using only the finest ingredients.
+Not only does this allow us to ensure a purer, more flavorful flower, but it means we can offer our customers a selection of rare, hard-to-find strains.

 If cannabinoids control the strength of a strain, terpenes control the flavor.
 Intelligent, focused growing methods ensure a strain’s unique flavor profile and color are preserved (or brought out) while still maximizing the cannabinoids like THC or CBD.
 Growers manage temperature, lighting, humidity–and some use synthetic chemicals–to affect cannabinoid and terpene ratios.

-Advice: Stick with growers you know use organic methods and who care as much about flavor profile as they do THC levels.
-If you’re buying concentrate, try CO2 extracted oil or water hash.
+Advice: Stick with growers you know use organic growing methods and who care as much about flavor profile as they do THC levels.
+If you’re buying concentrates, try CO2 extracted oil or water hash.

 Karing Kind always carries a wide selection of sativa, indica and hybrid strains, most grown in our very own garden to preserve each strain’s aroma and flavor for a better smoking experience.
 And our Karing Kind Labs CO2 oil uses supercritical fluid extraction for a cleaner, stronger, more flavorful vape experience.

 Different growing methods have a direct impact on the price of a strain.
 Some strains are priced high because they’re higher quality or especially hard to find.
-Others cost more simply because they cost more to grow–even though that particular strain might not be anything special.
+Others cost more simply because they cost more to grow–even though that particular strain might not seem like anything special.

 When you trust your grower–or your dispensary to use the right growers–you can buy confidently, knowing that every strain is well worth the price it costs.